Gaucho culture

-The Gaucho culture, or Gaúcho culture, is the set of knowledge, arts, tools, food, traditions and customs that have served as a reference to the gaucho.
+The Gaucho culture is the set of knowledge, arts, tools, food, traditions and customs that have served as a reference to the gaucho.

-Geographically, in the 18th and 19th centuries it was extended by a region of South America that covers much of the territory of Argentina, and the state of Rio Grande do Sul in southern Brazil, where it is known as Gaucho culture.
+Geographically, in the 18th and 19th centuries it was extended by a region of South America that covers much of the territory of Argentina, all of Uruguay, the state of Rio Grande do Sul in southern Brazil and western Patagonia in southern Chile, where it is known as Gaucho culture.
 In historical gauchos were reputed to be brave, if unruly, the word is also applied metaphorically to mean "Noble, brave and generous", but also "One who is skillful in subtle tricks, crafty".

 The Gaucho culture has resulted in styles and forms of expression in music, literature and theater is very defined.
 Some of its main components are related to the importance of rural life of plain, horse, guitar, mate and beef, as well as the values of solidarity, loyalty, hospitality and courage.